Partnership for Market Readiness

 Summary

-The Partnership for Market Readiness (PMR) is a partnership of developed and developing countries administered by the World Bank, established to use market instruments to scale up mitigation efforts predominantly in middle income countries.
-Although initially geared towards promoting market readiness for the anticipated emergence of international carbon markets, this approach has become more flexible, providing grants and technical support for proposals for implementation of market tools that contribute to mitigation efforts.
+The Partnership for Market Readiness (PMR) was a collaborative initiative of developed and developing countries, administered by the World Bank from 2011 until its conclusion in June 2021.
+Established to utilise market instruments to scale up mitigation efforts, primarily in middle-income countries, the PMR initially aimed to prepare countries for participation in international carbon markets.
+Over time, it adopted a more flexible approach, providing grants and technical support for the design and implementation of various market-based tools contributing to mitigation efforts.

 Basic Description